Probing new physics in class-I $B$-meson decays into heavy-light final states: Theoretical framework

-where $T^{A}$ ($A=1,\cdots,8$) are the generators of $SU(3)$ gauge group, and the momentum of each meson is indicated in the bracket, with $q=p-p^\prime$ (although taking the same symbol, the light-meson momentum $q$ can be clearly distinguished from the quark field $\bar{q}$ from the context).
-The exponent $n$ takes 0 for a pseudoscalar and 1 for a vector meson, respectively. $f_L$ and $\Phi_L$ denote respectively the decay constant and the leading-twist LCDA of the light meson $L$, while the reduced matrix elements $\langle D_{(s)}^{(*)+}|\bar{c}\cdots b|\bar B_{(s)}^0\rangle$ can be further parameterized in terms of the $B_{(s)}\to D_{(s)}^{(*)}$ transition form factors.
-The one-loop hard kernel $T_8^{VLL}(u,z)$ is given by
+where $q=p-p^\prime$,\footnote{Although taking the same symbol, the light-meson momentum $q$ can be clearly distinguished in the context from the quark field $q$ present in the four-quark operator.} and the upper (lower) sign applies when $L$ is a pseudoscalar (vector) meson. $f_L$ and $\Phi_L$ denote respectively the decay constant and the leading-twist LCDA of the light meson $L$, while the reduced matrix elements $\langle D_{(s)}^{(*)+}|\bar{c}\cdots b|\bar{B}_{(s)}^0\rangle$ can be further parameterized in terms of the $B_{(s)}\to D_{(s)}^{(*)}$ transition form factors.
+The one-loop hard kernel $T^{VLL}(u,z)$ is given by

 where $C_F=(N_c^2-1)/(2N_c)$, with $N_c=3$ being the number of colors, and